The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Discussion

-\item \textbf{Forward Modeling Approach:} In our analysis, we build a Bayesian forward modeling approach to account for the position-dependent detection chain of \erosita. \erass survey strategy is designed such that the exposure time varies with the location across the sky with significantly higher exposures close to the North and South Ecliptic Poles, which affects our detection efficiency \citep[see Fig.~16 in][]{Predehl2021}.
+\textbf{Forward modeling approach:} In our analysis, we build a Bayesian forward modeling approach to account for the position-dependent detection chain of \erosita. \erass survey strategy is designed such that the exposure time varies with the location across the sky with significantly higher exposures close to the north and south ecliptic poles, which affects our detection efficiency \citep[see Fig.~16 in][]{Predehl2021}.
 Additionally, galactic absorption from atomic and molecular hydrogen \citep{HI4PI2016, Willingale2013} and \erosita's detector and sky background \citep{Freyberg2020} also varies significantly with sky position.
 This means our ability to detect clusters and accurately measure their count rate is not uniform but position-dependent.
-In our work, we integrate the variation in sky position in the implementation in all components of our analysis, e.g., in the selection function while modeling the uncertainty of the observables, predicting our contamination level via mixture modeling, and the forward-modeled likelihood.
+In our work, we integrate the variation in sky position in the implementation in all components of our analysis, for instance, in the selection function while modeling the uncertainty of the observables, predicting our contamination level via mixture modeling, and the forward-modeled likelihood.
 Finally, Bayesian hierarchical forward modeling is the approach of choice when trying to understand a complex system based on robust theoretical considerations, which has strong predictive power in understanding the dependence of the data on input parameters.
 Cosmology studies with cluster abundances are well suited to employ modern advanced statistical approaches, such as the Bayesian hierarchical forward modeling approach, especially with state-of-the-art computing systems that allow for fast evaluation of complex models.
+One possible drawback of such modeling, compared to machine learning, for instance is the somewhat fixed relation between mass and observable through the scaling relation and its scatter around it.
+We have tested the impact of changing a single scatter value model with a mass and redshift-dependent scatter in Appendix~\ref{app:Systematics on scaling relation modeling}, showing that our conclusions are effectively unchanged.